KunalMahura/Music_player_by_SweetChinMusic/README.md

 # Music_player_by_SweetChinMusic
 # 🎵 SweetChinMusic Player

-A modern, responsive web-based music player UI built with **HTML**, **CSS**, and **JavaScript**.
+A modern , responsive web-based music player UI built with **HTML**, **CSS**, and **JavaScript**.
 Designed with a sleek layout and dynamic sidebar, this project mimics the aesthetics of popular streaming platforms with added music playback functionality.

 ---